dpi-tta-lessons/portfolio/content.md

 <!-- Create a new file inside your project folder: -->

-Open the `index.html` file we created in <a href="" target="_blank">Getting Started with GitHub Codespaces</a> and get ready to the HTML and CSS we need for your portfolio.
+Open the `index.html` file we created in <a href="" target="_blank">Getting Started with GitHub Codespaces</a> and get ready to write the HTML and CSS we need for your portfolio.

 <!-- TODO